laxmankrishnamurti/System-Design/02-Frontend System Design/Module-01(Micro-frontend Architecture)/Architecture.md

 4. **Push it to the GitHub and linked with vercel, netlify, ....etc**

-5. **Set-up the root application which loads and manage all micro-frontend application**
+5. **Set-up the root application which loads and manage all micro-frontend applications dynamically**

 6. **Take care of tokens and network related stuffs.**